ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

   years:  2016, 2018

-lastupdated: "2018-10-05"
+lastupdated: "2018-10-29"

 ---

+{:tip: .tip}
+{:note: .note}
+{:important: .important}

 # Networking services on IBM Cloud

 Networking services on {{site.data.keyword.cloud}} consists of two pairs of VMware NSX Edge Services Gateways (ESGs) for communication between the {{site.data.keyword.cloud_notm}} and either the public internet or customer on-premises network through a Virtual Private Network (VPN).
 These ESGs are segregated to support internal {{site.data.keyword.cloud_notm}} management function and egress traffic, ingress of customer-related network traffic.

 The following graphic is a simplified network diagram, which depicts the pair of management and the pair of workload ESGs.
 It also shows an NSX Distributed Logical Router (DLR) and workload VXLAN.
 These components are intended to be an initial landing point for customer workloads without requiring the specific knowledge to set them up within NSX.
 A DLR is typically employed to route traffic between VMware Cloud Foundation or VMware vCenter Server and East-West traffic, between separate layer 2 networks within the instance.
-This behavior is in contrast to an ESG, which functions to facilitate North-South network traffic traversing in and out of the Cloud Foundation or vCenter Server instance.
+This behavior is in contrast to an ESG, which functions to facilitate North-South network traffic that traverses in and out of the Cloud Foundation or vCenter Server instance.

 Figure 1.
 Cloud networking services on Cloud Foundation